chjj/blessed/README.md

 ##### Methods:

-- inherits all from Box.
+- inherits all from List.
 - __setRows/setData(rows)__ - set rows in table. array of arrays of strings.
 ``` js
   table.setData([